Maybe you need forgiveness for cheating, or for debt, or for something else big. Here’s one woman’s conundrum:

 My marriage is down the drain and mostly it is my fault.
 My excessive spending and taking loans (which have now amounted to [a significant debt]) without consulting my husband has created a big rift between us that seems unrepairable due to the fact he doesn’t think I will changed.

-I must admit that the first time he found out, he tried to forgive, but I did It again and this time he has had it.
-I no it is going to take time to pay all this debt off but I don’t want to loose my family (we have a 3yr old girl) and my husband because of my selfish actions.
+I must admit that the first time he found out, he tried to forgive, but I did it again and this time he has had it.
+I no it is going to take time to pay all this debt off but I don’t want to lose my family (we have a 3yr old girl) and my husband because of my selfish actions.

 I feel like I am getting depressed by the unhappy environment because we barely talk only when necessary.
 How do I regain his trust in me and our marriage?
 This was surely not what I had envisioned for my marriage.

 Last year my husband was traveling a lot for business and we were having some various marriage problems at the same time.
 I developed feelings for a neighbor, and we ended up having an affair.
 I broke it off after a few weeks, but my husband knows, and he’s having a hard time forgiving me.
 He’s not leaving me because of the kids, but he doesn’t talk to me unless he needs to.
 I feel so stupid and mad at myself and ashamed for what I did, but no amount of apologizing seems to do any good.
 What else can I try?